-So ...
-You get the 133 page Guide (over 38,000 words) giving you over 177 competency-based job interview questions and answers, more than 45 questions for you to ask to show them you're smart and engaged, a model for creating the strongest possible introductory "opening statement," detailed guidance on creating your own convincing S.O.A.R.L. stories (with many specific tricks and examples), the "salary negotiation scripts & tips," plus several soothing exercises to calm your nerves, psych yourself up, and supercharge your confidence.
-All of this highly-specialized information focused on helping get you hired ... is that it?
+So … You get the 133 page interview answer guide, more than 45 questions for YOU to ask to show them you're smart and engaged, a model for creating the strongest possible introductory "opening statement," detailed guidance on creating your own convincing S.O.A.R.L. stories (with many specific tricks and examples), the "salary negotiation scripts & tips," plus several soothing exercises to calm your nerves, psych yourself up, and supercharge your confidence.
+All of this highly-specialized info focused on helping get you hired ... is that it?

 This is a full 3 page article that will make you an expert at decoding deception.
 Here's an excerpt: